heig-vd-dai-course/heig-vd-dai-course/03-git-github-and-markdown/COURSE_MATERIAL.md

 request to something meaningful.
 The title of the issue you created earlier is a good candidate as it describes what you want to do.

+> **Warning**
+> You must allow maintainers to update the pull request.
+This is needed to
+> resolve conflicts.
+If you do not allow maintainers to update the pull request,
+> you will need to resolve the conflicts yourself.
+>
+> Check the **Allow edits by maintainers** checkbox.

 Once the description is filled, click on the **Create pull request** button.

-Associate the pull request with the issue you created earlier.
+Associate the pull request with the issue you created earlier from the right panel.
 This will automatically close the issue once the pull request is merged, closing the loop.
+You have to do this manually.

 You might want to continue to work on the pull request.
 You can do so by pushing new commits to the branch.
 You can also add a comment to the pull request if you